/* Reviews Back Button*/

 Quick ways to get healthy, without a lot of effort

 These are just examples, but you get the idea.
 The subtitle doesn’t have to appear on the actual book cover, you can add it after the fact when you upload your book onto Amazon, and if your book is already live, you can still add it after the fact.
+If you’ve published a non-fiction book though, having a subtitle on the cover is always helpful to make the sale.

 Resources and Free Downloads